MichaelTMiyoshi/RubyUnityTutorial/README.md

 The property stuff is a bit different than beginning programmers have usually dealt with.
 So make sure to read through the tutorial to understand what it is talking about.

 Making the sprite into a prefab would be the only other thing that might be different from other versions of the tutorial.
 In past versions, you had to make a prefab, but the original game object in the heirarchy still stayed a regular game object.
 Now, when you make a game object into a prefab, even that original game object is a prefab.
 Nice fix on Unity's part.

+## Part 07 World Interactions - Damage Zones and Enemies

+### 2022TutorialPart07WorldInteractions-DamageZones branch

+The tutorial says to use what you have learned before.
+This does not mean that you need to do it all from memory, but the more you can do with just a glance back to older stuff, the more it is in your brain.
+I looked at the HealthCollectible.cs file to create my DamageZone.cs file.
+The adding of RigidBody2D collider (trigger) and the script was easy to remember (this time through).
+I also made the damageable a prefab (after I wrote the code and tested it).

+The tiling of the sprite for the DamageZone needs to be changed in the prefab, but the Damageable import settings are in the sprite itself.

+Added the bot.
+It gets easier to remember how to do things like adding box collider and rigidbody components the more you do them.
+Naturally.